cyberwani/wpBulkContentCreator/README.md

 wpBulkContentCreator
 ====================

-Create multiple pages / posts / and any custom post type at once
+Quickly create multiple posts, pages, or other custom post types from a single interface.
+Helpful for WordPress developers during the initial site setup.